ch0c01ate/wino/README.md

 ## Previous decisions:

-- Density Method You can check [Density measuring method](https://github.com/ch0c01ate/wino/blob/master/presentations/Measuring Density.ppt) to discover more about it.
+- Density Method

   You can check [the Density measuring method by Cypress](https://github.com/ch0c01ate/wino/blob/master/presentations/Measuring Density.ppt) to discover more about it.

 - Optical Method

-- Check [Optical method](https://github.com/ch0c01ate/wino/blob/master/presentations/Optical Method.pptx) to discover how it works.
+  Check [Optical method](https://github.com/ch0c01ate/wino/blob/master/presentations/Optical Method.pptx) to discover how it works.
 This method was rejected because of the turbidity of the wine.

 ## Final decision: